From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

 Although the nonlinear PDE \eqref{eq:iiC} cannot be solved analytically, we can study the behavior when almost everybody is susceptible by setting $s=1$:

 We will focus on cases where there is initially some small number of people $I_0$ infected at the origin:

 The infection density will immediately spread out and grow.
 There are two quantities which we will use to characterize this spreading process: the arrival time and the offset time.
 Although our analysis will be done in the continuum limit in terms of the infection density, these definitions can easily be modified for use with the discrete quantity $I_n$, so they can be calculated using real county-level data.
-The \textit{arrival time} $t_{\text{arrival}}$ at location $\vec{x}$ is the time it takes for $I(\vec{x},t)$ to reach a critical value: $I(\vec{x},t_{\text{arrival}}) \geq I_c$.
+The \textit{arrival time} $t_{\text{arrival}}$ at location $\vec{x}$ is the time it takes for $I(\vec{x},t)$ to exceed a critical value for the first time: $I(\vec{x},t_{\text{arrival}}) \geq I_c$.
 The \textit{offset time} $t_O$ is the smallest time which satisfies $I(0,t)\geq I_c$ and $\dot{I}(0,t)>0$.
 It is useful to think of $I_c$ as the infection density needed to detect the presence of the disease.
 Then, the arrival time $t_{\text{arrival}}(\vec{x})$ indicates how the disease is spreading at early times.
-The first location for the disease to be detected (for reasonably small choices of $I_c$) will be at the origin, but just because the disease has been detected at the origin does not necessarily mean that there is a serious outbreak at the origin.
-The offset time is often equivalent to the arrival time at the origin except we also have to check that the infection density is increasing.
-With this definition, the offset time gives us a metric for how long it will take for the first outbreak to occur.
+The first location for the disease to be detected will typically be near the origin.
+The offset time is often equivalent to the arrival time at the origin except we also have to check that the infection density is increasing, since we could have $I(0,0)>I_c$, but $\dot{I}(0,0)<0$.
+Note that although the total number of infected individuals in the population $I_{\text{tot}}$ increases at early times whenever $R_0>1$, we will see that for our choice of initial condition, the infection density at the origin $I(0,t)$ will initially decrease for a time $\frac{d}{2}(\beta-\gamma)^{-1}$ before increasing.
+At early times, the infection spreads out in space before any one location experiences an outbreak.
+With our definition, the offset time gives us a metric for how long it will take for the first outbreak to occur.
 Understanding $t_O$ will reveal an interesting competition between the growth and diffusion processes in our model.